thebruce13/bbrotherton-hugo/content/blog/columns.md

 So now we can create our columns and get them looking snazzy.
 The next part is worrying about our content when it gets moved to the next column.
 For instance, if we had a blockquote that spanned two columns, we’d want that to stay in one or the other, not get sliced between the two.

-For this, we simply add a rule like `blockquote { break-inside: avoid }` this will ensure the content inside of it will stay together.
+Maintain content integrity when transitioning between columns.
+Use `break-inside: avoid` for elements like `blockquote`, ensuring content remains cohesive and avoids awkward breaks.
 Other than that, we have `break-before` and `break-after` and these will determine breaks before or after elements and take [the same arguments as break-inside](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_multicol_layout/Handling_content_breaks_in_multicol_layout);

 ### Orphans and Widows